 Dr Abdessamad Ababou

-I am a Bioscientist with expertise in Protein Science (fold, stability, structure, dynamics, binding, design/engineering, kinetic processes, function, drug design, etc) using experimental and computational approaches.
+I am a bioscientist with expertise in Protein Science (fold, stability, structure, dynamics, binding, design/engineering, kinetic processes, function, drug design, etc) using experimental and computational approaches.
 My main research methods/techniques are in the area of Structural Biology (NMR and X-ray crystallography.
-To view my protein structures click here and search my name), Molecular Biology, Biochemistry, Biophysics, Molecular Modeling, and Bioinformatics.
+To view my protein structures search my name, Molecular Biology, Biochemistry, Biophysics, Molecular Modelling, and Bioinformatics.
 In my recent/present research projects I am investigating the structure, assembly, export activity and drug design of several bacterial efflux pumps, which are becoming the most frequent drug resistance mechanism in bacteria.
 Bacterial drug resistance is a serious worldwide problem that causes death, great suffering, and high economic cost.

 Note that my research activities include several training aspects (academic and industrial) leading to bioscience/technical jobs for postgraduates (See details in Postgraduate Opportunities).
-For further details about my research group at UEL click here.
+For further details about my research group at UEL see my external website.

 Postgraduate students (MRes and PhD) are welcome to apply and join my research group.
 All the proposed research projects will be done between UEL, King's College London, and Queen Mary University of London.
 For further details, please contact me for an informal discussion.

 At present, I have couple of new research projects in the theme of Bacterial Antibiotics Resistance, which are well imbedded within biomedical and pharmaceutical industries.

 These projects consist of several approaches/techniques in:

 - Reviewer for several journals